zephyrproject-rtos/zephyr/doc/reference/usermode/kernelobjects.rst

   instance of :cpp:enum:`k_objects`.
 * A set of flags for that object.
 This is currently used to track initialization state and whether an object is public or not.
 * An extra data field.
-This is currently used for thread stack objects to denote how large the stack is, and for thread objects to indicate the thread's index in kernel object permission bitfields.
+The semantics of this field vary by object type, see the definition of :c:type:`union z_object_data`.

 Dynamic objects allocated at runtime are tracked in a runtime red/black tree which is used in parallel to the gperf table when validating object pointers.